• English

 Ma'at The Ancient Egyptian God Of Justice

-The ancient Egyptian deity Ma’at is often referred to as a goddess but is more commonly considered to actually be an idea.
+The ancient Egyptian deity Ma’at is often called a goddess but is more commonly considered an idea.
 Ma'at was said to be core to the conceptions of the universe's rules and in maintaining the balance and divine order in ancient Egypt.
 The name Ma’at represents that which is straight or true and often stands for balance, order, and justice.
-Thus the goddess was the personification of order and harmony.
-She is said to have originated when Ra rose from the waters of Nun and thus she is often referred to as the daughter of Ra.
+Thus, the goddess was the personification of order and harmony.
+She is said to have originated when Ra rose from the waters of Nun, and therefore, she is often referred to as the daughter of Ra.
 Also, some consider her to be the wife of the god of wisdom, Thoth.

 More About Ma'at